 3. Leverage Your Guest Audience

 Think of your guests as your best promoters.
-Inviting interesting guests on your podcast provides a unique experience to your listeners and allows you to produce more engaging episodes.
+Inviting interesting guests to your podcast provides a unique experience for your listeners and allows you to produce more engaging episodes.

 You don’t want to invite anybody just for the sake of it.
 You should focus on working with podcasters within your niche, as well as those with a similar audience.

-To make your podcast more popular, it’s always better for your guest to be a well-known personality with their show and listeners, be it influencers or industry experts.
+To make your podcast more popular, it’s always better for your guest to be well-known personalities with their show and listeners, be they influencers or industry experts.